-- Summary: The For Honor Peacekeepers are part of the Iron Legion, but also stand apart from them as they care little for glory and knighthood.
-Instead, they will enter the battlefield and do only what is required of them to bring the peace (which is usually killing all in their way).
-These warriors are set to be some of the most exciting in the game, giving players the opportunity to unleash a storm of rapid attacks and agile maneuvers.
+- Summary: The For Honor Peacekeepers are part of the Iron Legion, but also stand apart from them.
+They care little for glory and knighthood.
+Instead, they will enter the battlefield and do only what is required of them to bring the peace (which usually involves killing everyone in their way).
+The Peacekeeper is one of the most interesting and challenging classes in the game, requiring a lot of finesse and mobility to unleash well-timed chains of swift attacks.

 Samurai - The Kensei

 - Summary: Every great ruler has trained as a Kensei, the defenders of the land.
 Taken at infancy, these warriors are brought up as masters of multiple martial arts and in the way of the Samurai.
 They are the ideal warrior, striving for constant perfection and willing to die for their faction at the drop of a hat.

 - Weapons: The Kensei in For Honor use a long and clean blade called the Nodachi.
 It's longer and heavier than the classic katana, and requires much more strength to wield.

 - Armor: The armor that these warriors use is the absolute finest and strongest that the faction has to offer, which also includes a mask.